WHAT TO SEE IN KANDY? WHERE ARE THE BEST PLACES TO STAY IN KANDY? IS KANDY WORTH VISITING?

 This relic makes this temple one of the most sacred places for Buddhism in Sri Lanka.
 Everyone tries to make a pilgrimage there at least once in their life.

 It is possible to visit the Temple of the Sacred Tooth but unfortunately, it is not possible to see the relic… The box is only opened once every 5 years and only leaves the temple a few times a year!
 The temple is located in the heart of the Old Royal Palace of Kandy.

 Admission fee: Rs.
 1,500

 2. Visit the World Buddhist Museum

-After you finish with your visit of the Temple of the Sacred Tooth Relic, head to the World Museum of Buddhism.
+After you finish with your visit to the Temple of the Sacred Tooth Relic, head to the World Museum of Buddhism.
 The Museum is located right behind the Sacred Tooth Relic Temple.

 This rather large museum shows photographs depicting Buddhist worship around the world, along with replicas of famous statues.